Home

 Safety issues (and law suits) plagued AMC Jeep due in part to flawed media coverage of accidents and roll-overs involving the CJ line especially.
 Again, public perception and trust were being eroded from several different fronts.
 The question on many consumer's minds was: Are Jeeps safe?

-Consequently, the Jeep Scrambler CJ8 was a relative failure in the marketplace with only a little less than 28,000 units sold from 1981 until it's demise in 1985.
+Consequently, the Jeep Scrambler CJ8 was a relative failure in the marketplace with only a little less than 28,000 units sold from 1981 until its demise in 1985.

 Now...for the good news!